bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 **All 8 Walk and Dodge** Timing: 6

-From a static square with everyone in a mini-wave, those facing in walk forward across the set to take the place of the dancer who was directly in front of him.
+From a Static Square with everyone in a mini-wave, those facing in walk forward across the set to take the place of the dancer who was directly in front of him.
 Those facing out step sideways into the position vacated by the "walker".
-Ends in a static square with everyone facing out.
+Ends in a Static Square with everyone Facing Out.
 If all the "walkers" move at the same rate, there will be a momentary star 1/2 way through the call.

 >